MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-system.md

 <!--/Scope-->
 <!--Description-->
-This policy setting configures an Azure Active Directory joined device so that Microsoft is the processor of the Windows diagnostic data collected from the device, subject to the [Product Terms](https://www.microsoft.com/licensing/terms/productoffering).
+This policy setting configures an Azure Active Directory joined device, so that Microsoft is the processor of the Windows diagnostic data collected from the device, subject to the [Product Terms](https://www.microsoft.com/licensing/terms/productoffering).

 To enable this behavior, you must complete two steps:

- 1. Enable this policy setting
+ 1. Enable this policy setting.
- 2. Join an Azure Active Directory account to the device
+ 2. Join an Azure Active Directory account to the device.

 Windows diagnostic data is collected when the Allow Telemetry policy setting is set to 1 – **Required (Basic)** or above.